How to Improve Class Imbalance using Class Weights in Machine Learning?

 class imbalance confusion matrix

-Here, the accuracy of the mode model on the testing data is 0.98 which is an excellent score.
-But on the other hand, the f1 score is zero which indicates that the model is performing poorly on the minority class.
+Here, the mode model’s accuracy on the testing data is 0.98, an excellent score.
+However, the f1 score is zero, indicating that the model performs poorly in the minority class.
 We can confirm this by looking at the confusion matrix.

-The mode model is predicting every patient as 0 (no heart stroke).
-According to this model, no matter what the symptoms a patient has, he/she will never have a heart stroke.
-Does using this model makes any sense?
+The mode model predicts every patient as 0 (no heart stroke).
+According to this model, no matter what symptoms a patient has, he/she will never have a heart stroke.
+Does using this model make any sense?

-Now that we got the gist of what is class imbalance and how it plagues our model performance, we will shift our focus to what class weights are and how class weights can help in improving the model performance.
+Now that we understand class imbalance and how it plagues our model performance, we will shift our focus to class weights and how class weights can help improve the model’s performance.

 What are Class Weights?

 Most machine learning algorithms are not very useful with biased class data.
-But, we can modify the current training algorithm to take into account the skewed distribution of the classes.
-This can be achieved by giving different weights to both the majority and minority classes.
+But, we can modify the current training algorithm to consider the skewed distribution of the classes.
+This can be achieved by giving weight to the majority and minority classes.
 The difference in weights will influence the classification of the classes during the training phase.
-The whole purpose is to penalize the misclassification made by the minority class by setting a higher class weight and at the same time reducing weight for the majority class.
+The whole purpose is to penalize the misclassification made by the minority class by setting a higher class weight and simultaneously reducing the weight for the majority class.

 Example of Class Weights

-Please think of it this way that the last month you have spent in the new city, instead of going out when it is needed, you spent the whole month exploring the city.
+Please think of it this way: the last month you spent in the new city, instead of going out when needed, you spent the whole month exploring the city.
 You spent more time understanding the city routes and places the entire month.
-Giving more time to research will help you to understand the new city better, and the chances of getting lost will reduce.
+Giving more research time will help you know the new city better, and the chances of getting lost will be reduced.
 And this is precisely how class weights work.
-During the training, we give more weightage to the minority class in the cost function of the algorithm so that it could provide a higher penalty to the minority class and the algorithm could focus on reducing the errors for the minority class.
+During the training, we gave more weightage to the minority class in the cost function of the algorithm so that it could provide a higher penalty to the minority class, and the algorithm could focus on reducing the errors for the minority class.

-Note: There is a threshold to which you should increase and decrease the class weights for the minority and majority class respectively.
-If you give very high-class weights to the minority class, chances are the algorithm will get biased towards the minority class, and it will increase the errors in the majority class.
+Note: There is a threshold at which you should increase and decrease the class weights for the minority and majority classes, respectively.
+If you give very high-class weights to the minority class, the algorithm will likely become biased towards the minority class, increasing the errors in the majority class.

-Most of the sklearn classifier modeling libraries and even some boosting based libraries like LightGBM and catboost have an in-built parameter “class_weight” which helps us optimize the scoring for the minority class just the way we have learned so far.
+Most sklearn classifier modelling libraries and boosting-based libraries like LightGBM and catboost have an in-built parameter “class_weight”, which helps us optimize the scoring for the minority class, just as we have learned so far.

 By default, the value of class_weight=None, i.e. both the classes have been given equal weights.
-Other than that, we can either give it as ‘balanced’ or we can pass a dictionary that contains manual weights for both the classes.
+Other than that, we can either give it a ‘balanced’ rating or pass a dictionary that contains manual weights for both classes.

 When the class_weights = ‘balanced’, the model automatically assigns the class weights inversely proportional to their respective frequencies.